MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data-tutorial.md

 + Because the `markdownHeaderDepth` is set to `h3`, the `h4`, `h5`, and `h6` headers are treated as plaintext, so they appear in the `content` field.

-+ Ordinal position here is `4`, this content appears as the fourth out of the 22 total content sections.
++ Ordinal position here is `4`.
+This content appears as the fourth out of the 22 total content sections.

 Add a `select` parameter to limit the results to fewer fields.
 Add a `filter` to further narrow the search.
 ```json